gruntjs/grunt-docs/Installing-grunt.md

 ## Overview
 Grunt and grunt plugins should be defined as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html).
 This will allow you to install all of your project's dependencies with a single command: `npm install`.

-## Installing development versions of grunt / grunt plugin
+## Installing specific version numbers
 If you need a specific version of grunt or a grunt plugin, run `npm install grunt@VERSION --save-dev` where `VERSION` is the version you need.
 This will install the specified version, adding it to your package.json devDependencies.

 Note that a [tilde version range] will be used in your `package.json` when you add the `--save-dev` flag to `npm install`.
 This is typically good, as new patch releases of the specified version will automatically be upgraded as development continues, per [semver].